adhi-2311/food-ordering-chatbot/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# FoodOrderingBot
+# Food Ordering Chatbot
-Food Ordering Bot is a React based chatbot that can help be integrated on food ordering apps and websites as a creative substitute to regular form filling methods to place an order.
+Food Ordering Chatbot is a React based chatbot that can help be integrated on food ordering apps and websites as a creative substitute to regular form filling methods to place an order.

 ## Documentation
-The chatbot is build using [React-chatbot-kit](https://fredrikoseberg.github.io/react-chatbot-kit-docs/) that helps getting started with building chatbots in quick and easy manner.
+The chatbot is build using [React-chatbot-kit](https://fredrikoseberg.github.io/react-chatbot-kit-docs/) that helps getting started with building chatbots in a quick and easy manner.

 ## Dependencies Used
 - [react-chatbot-kit](https://www.npmjs.com/package/react-chatbot-kit)